 4. SMITHSONIAN NATIONAL MUSEUM OF NATURAL HISTORY

-One of the highlights at the Museum of Natural History is studying the dinosaurs.
-During 2014 they are part of the exhibits The Rex Room and The Last American Dinosaurs.
+One of the highlights at the Museum of Natural History is studying the dinosaurs throughout the The Rex Room and The Last American Dinosaurs exhibits.
 Other interesting exhibits include The Evolving Universe and Sant Ocean Hall.
 Hands-on areas kids will find interesting include the Butterfly Pavilion and Forensics Lab.
 The Hope Diamond is also on display here in Gems and Diamonds.

 5. LINCOLN MEMORIAL